blawrencenstest/CircleCITest/README.md

+I want to trigger a build in CircleCI!

 Login Basics
 ===
 Login Basics is an implementation of an Android app that support Login with Facebook, Google Plus (G+) and your own login logic.